raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step05.md

 ![A Raspberry Pi Zero with a solder-less header](images/1_5-raspberry-pi-zero.jpg)

 Although it is possible to create a robot buggy with most models of Raspberry Pi, I recommend using a Raspberry Pi 3B, 3B+ or 4.
-These models allow you to easily connect and program the Raspberry Pi with another computer or even a smartphone through the inbuilt Wi-Fi or Bluetooth, rather than needing to physically plug the Pi into a screen, keyboard and mouse.
+These models allow you to easily connect and program the Raspberry Pi with another computer or even a smartphone through the inbuilt Wi-Fi or Bluetooth, rather than needing to physically plug the Pi into a screen or keyboard and mouse.

 #### GPIO pin numbering